 This post was contributed by Etta Pisano, MD, FACR, principal investigator of the Tomosynthesis Mammographic Imaging Screening Trial (TMIST).

-With more than 60 sites up and running – and 60 more in the pipeline – TMIST is picking up speed.
+With 70 sites up and running – and 60 more in the pipeline – TMIST is picking up speed.

 One of the factors that I am proud to highlight is that radiologists are very interested in using TMIST participation to offer breast cancer screening to women in their community who may not otherwise have access to these lifesaving exams.